teuk/mediabot_v3/docs/RADIO.md

 are omitted; historic jobs without details still return a useful confirmation.
 Details appear only after a confirmed push.
 An uncertain submission never becomes a public success because it has metadata.

+When YouTube's already-required search/download response includes a valid `view_count`, confirmations also show a compact counter using Mediabot's existing YouTube number formatter (for example `1.2M views`, or `1.2M vues`).
+It is a snapshot from that response, **not a live counter**.
+New download sidecars retain this optional value; cached `play` and `rplay` can reuse it.
+Existing sidecars without it remain valid and are not rewritten or refreshed.
+There is no extra network call, YouTube API key, audio probe, or catalogue query to obtain views.
+Missing/invalid counters are simply omitted, leaving the exact replay link available.
+A count alone never determines track selection.

+The optional `youtube_views` field is attached to the resolved video and stored in the additive private SQLite table `job_video_stats`.
+Its receipt survives API restarts, shares the job's instance isolation, and expires with the existing seven-day job history.
+No change to the central MariaDB `MP3` schema is needed.
+Earlier API code can ignore this table on rollback; no radio history is restored.

 Clients need the updated display code to render these fields; earlier HTTP clients keep working.
 No new configuration key is needed.
 The queue preview